greenfuse/archi-orbus/README.md

 # archi-orbus
-Python script to create Orbus uploadable xlsx from archimate Model Exchange file.
-To enable modelled objects and relationships to be uploaded into OrbusInfinity.
+Python script to create Orbus uploadable xlsx from archimate Model Exchange file (such as exported from Archi).
+This is to enable modelled objects and relationships to be uploaded into OrbusInfinity.

 Requires the python openpyxl module which can be installed via pip.